 Should you need recurring updates on the status of tasks, client deliverables, or other materials, it may be beneficial to set up a project-focused messaging group for quick project syncs that don’t require an entire hour-long meeting.
 Some messaging platforms, like Slack or TroopMessenger for example, even offer automated reminders that will prompt group members to send updates on a regular cadence.

 In addition to teleconferencing software, there are a number of project management-specific digital tools that can help facilitate tasks and responsibilities while working remotely.
 There are many helpful programs online that can help project managers organize their projects, and also provide a central location where other team members can check in on the status of a project, get the documents they need, and indicate when they’re finished with a task.

 In addition, project managers can also utilize technology to help them conduct their reporting responsibilities.
 Reports are a vital component of project management—they keep everyone aware of time spent, deadlines, and overall progress and are an essential tool for communication between the project manager and client.

-However, it is critical that these reports are consistently up to date and incorporate relevant and factual data.
-Software like ClicData that automates the reporting process for project managers can help to make this process much simpler and also create well-informed reports.
-ClicData provides in-depth and real-time examinations of projects, and our interactive dashboard takes care of keeping track of timelines, budgets, and tasks.
+However, it is critical that these reports are consistently up-to-date and incorporate relevant and factual data.
+Software like ClicData that automates the reporting process for project managers can help to make this process much more straightforward and also create well-informed reports.
+ClicData provides in-depth and real-time examinations of projects, and our interactive dashboards take care of keeping track of timelines, budgets, and tasks.

 Utilizing the right project management and team collaboration tool for your organization is a crucial key to success for remote project managers.
 Allowing technology to do your heavy lifting and automate tasks where necessary will make your responsibilities much easier to manage, while also facilitating a more collaborative and efficient team dynamic.